|

 Variety Performance, staged at the London Palladium on 11 December 2008

 (broadcast on BBC One on 17 December).
+In

 2007, Sampson auditioned during the first round of Britain's Got Talent